-Mr. Zamora was in the kitchen of the restaurant when his fatal freak accident occurred.
-He was electrocuted while attempting to unplug a faulty electric bean masher.
+Mr. Zamora's fatal freak accident occurred in the kitchen of his restaurant.
+He was electrocuted while trying to unplug a faulty electric bean masher.
 It was actually an industrial electric potato masher, only they used it for beans.
-To this day, no one can explain why el jefe was mashing the beans in the first place.
+To this day, no one can explain why he was mashing the beans in the first place.
 That was Pedro’s job.

 After Mr. Zamora's tragic death, most of the regular customers stopped patronizing Sesos.
-It wasn’t that the people in the Mission District didn’t feel bad for the Zamora women, now without a husband or a father.
-It was just that everyone knew that his widow was running the restaurant and no one wanted to spend good money in bad company.
+The people in the Mission District felt bad for the Zamora women, now left without a husband or a father.
+The food was great, authentic, but everyone knew that his widow was running the restaurant.
+And no one wanted to spend good money in bad company.

 Mrs. Zamora lingered in the kitchen until she received condolences and hugs from her arriving staff.
-Pedro showed up fourteen minutes late.
-In between bites Mrs. Zamora berated the busboy, who worked three jobs, on punctuality.
+Pedro, the busboy, was ten minutes late.
+His bowl haircut and small stature reminded her of one of those little men from the Amazonian tribes in South America.
+For all she knew he might have been one.
+In between bites she berated Pedro, who worked three jobs, on punctuality.
 No matter where the waitresses looked, their eyes were pulled back to the burnt floor tiles where their real boss had met God.

-If you can’t earn their respect, take it, Mrs. Zamora thought as she headed to her husband's closet-sized office.
-She stopped cold.
-Phone messages, junk mail and bills were swallowing the tiny desk.
-A wall calendar filled with her deceased husband's cramped cursive writing caught her attention.
+If you can’t earn their respect, take it, Mrs. Zamora thought as she headed to her husband's wood paneled office.
+When she reached the door, she stopped cold.
+Stacks of unopened mail, phone messages, and parcels obscured his desk.
+A wall calendar filled with her husband's cramped writing caught her attention.
 Two of the dates were lassoed in red ink.
 "Payroll" was written in both.
 The second payroll date was in four days.

-The loud crash of the front door caused Roxy and Cielo to jump.
+The loud crash of the front door caused Roxy and Leah to jump.
 Their eyes followed their mother as she trudged into the living room crying hoarse, wracking sobs.
-When she momentarily cut off their connection with Bob Barker on TV, the sisters exchanged nervous glances.
+When she momentarily blocked Bob Barker on TV, the sisters exchanged nervous glances.

-The next morning, Roxy, age seventeen-and-three-quarters and Cielo, sixteen, decided to return to Saint Joan of Arc High School, also known as St. Juanita’s, although most people just called it St. Juan’s.
-Mrs. Zamora warded off thoughts of working on payroll by retreating to her bedroom and escaping into television and food.
-She only got up to go to the bathroom or to switch channels back and forth between las novelas on UHF and the soap operas on ABC.
+The next morning, Roxy and Leah decided to return to Saint Joan of Arc High School, also known as St. Juanita’s, although most people called it St. Juan’s.
+Mrs. Zamora warded off thoughts of working on payroll by retreating to her bedroom.
+She escaped into television and food.
+She only got up to go to the bathroom or to switch channels back and forth between the novelas on UHF and the soap operas on ABC.

 The employees were sympathetic.
 They brought her meals up to her apartment on trays and took the dirty dishes away.
-If she did not feel like real food they ordered whatever she wanted.
-Usually sweet and sour pork served with pork fried rice, an egg-roll and extra fortune cookies.
+If she did not feel like real food, they ordered whatever she wanted.
+Usually sweet and sour pork served with pork fried rice and an egg roll from the Chinese restaurant on Market Street.

 On the morning of the dreaded payday, Mrs. Zamora hunkered down in their apartment bathroom.
-As the minutes counted down she wiped her sweaty face with the lacey hand towel reserved for guests.
-In the restaurant’s kitchen, Chucha and Pedro performed last rites while splashing tap water on each other.
+As the minutes counted down, she wiped her sweaty face with the lacy hand towel reserved for guests.
+Preparing for the inevitable uprising, Chucha and Pedro performed Last Rites while splashing tap water on each other in the restaurant's kitchen.

 The riot began at 10:08 a.m.
-Dressed in their puffy off the shoulder uniforms inspired by the Mexican revolution, the normally benign group of waitresses clamored for la jefa.
-When she failed to show her "ugly face” they raided the walk-in refrigerator and freezer.
+Dressed in their puffy, off-the-shoulder uniforms inspired by the Mexican Revolution, the normally benign group of waitresses clamored for their paychecks.
+When la jefa failed to show her "ugly face," they raided the walk-in refrigerator and freezer.
 They took their due earnings with meat and seafood wrapped in butcher’s paper, huge blocks of cheese and butter.

-Las Adelitas stormed the storeroom where they claimed unpaid sick days and vacation time owed to them with cases of beer, liquor and wine.
-Spinning bottles of DeKuyper Schnapps were left on the floor in their wake.
-As they departed the restaurant the new mothers snatched up the baby booster seats stacked near the kitchen door.
+Las Adelitas stormed the storeroom where they claimed unpaid sick days and vacation time owed to them with cases of beer, liquor, and wine.
+Bottles of DeKuyper Schnapps were left in their wake.
+As they departed the restaurant, the new mothers snatched up the baby booster seats stacked near the kitchen door.

 MRS. ZAMORA SKIPS TOWN

-Roxy and Cielo arrived home from St. Juan’s to find their mother filling three suitcases without folding the clothes first.
-Sensing motion Mrs. Zamora’s head snapped up.
+Roxy and Leah arrived home from school to find their mother filling three suitcases without folding the clothes first.
+Sensing motion, Mrs. Zamora’s head snapped up.
 Relieved to see that it was just her daughters, she said, "Don’t just stand there, Roxana!
-Help me!
+Help me!”

-Cielo watched from the doorway as Roxy attempted to close an overstuffed suitcase by sitting on it.
+Leah watched from the doorway as Roxy tried to close an overstuffed suitcase by sitting on it.
 Her face pinched as questions tumbled out.
 "Where are you going?
 How long will you be gone?
 What about the restaurant?"

 Mrs. Zamora was catching the next bus to Watsonville in the Salinas Valley, where she would care for an elderly aunt who did not send for her.
-After putting their mother in a cab to the downtown bus depot, Roxy and Cielo faced their sinking ship.
+After seeing their mother off at the downtown bus depot, Roxy and Leah returned to the restaurant.
 Someone named Güey had recently graffitied over the graffiti on the door.

 With some reluctance, the sisters stepped back inside the restaurant.
-As Roxy’s eyes adjusted she stared at her surroundings candidly.
-The dark booths and the conquistadors statues were straight out of medieval times.
+As Roxy’s eyes adjusted, she stared at her surroundings candidly.
+The dark, horseshoe-shaped booths padded with faux leather, and the conquistador statues were straight out of medieval times.
 A blackish stain on the red carpet in front of the hostess stand could have been dry blood spilled by a surf bearing bad news.

-Roxy’s eyes landed on Cielo.
+Roxy’s eyes landed on Leah.
 She realized that she had stopped seeing her sister right after she was born.
-Cielo looked so much like their father.
-Two brown whippets in the rain, only with curly hair.
-Their father kept his first communion-short and shellacked with Brylcreem.
-Cielo’s black spirals coiled down her back bringing virgins and volcanoes to mind.
+Leah's liquid brown eyes were raw and red with worry.
+The black spirals of hair coiling down her back brought virgins and volcanoes to mind.

 Roxy’s brow furrowed.
 "Why are you shaking like that?
 It’s over 70 degrees in here."
 Her concern came out more like a rebuke.

 Roxy heard a low rumble.
 It wasn’t an earthquake.
-The moaning sound coming from her sister erupted into a full-on La Llorona wail.
+The moaning sound coming from her sister erupted into a full-on Llorona wail.
 With a shock of panic, Roxy instinctively pulled her little sister into a tight hug.
-"It’s OK, it’s OK.
+"It’s okay, it’s okay!
 I’ve got you," she repeated until the terrible sounds softened to quiet sobs, and then breathing.

-Cielo’s raw anguish wrenched Roxy out of her grief cocoon.
-As she rocked her sister, she felt a cold stab of panic and understood why Cielo was shaking.
-Oh my God!
-She thought.
-We’re about to lose everything, our restaurant, our home, this building...and no one is doing anything!
+Leah’s anguish wrenched Roxy out of her grief cocoon.
+She thought, we’re about to lose everything, our restaurant, our home, this building...and no one is doing anything!

 Roxy had seen "Gone with the Wind" a bunch of times and thought back to the scene where Scarlett takes charge of Tara—also by default.
-Roxy held up an imaginary fist to the orange glow of the Metro-Goldwyn-Mayer sky.
-With God as my witness, she thought, I will not be licked and I will save Sesos!
+She held up an imaginary fist to the orange glow of the Metro-Goldwyn-Mayer sky.
+As God as my witness, she thought, I will not be licked, and I will save Sesos!

-As Roxy waited for applicants to show up, she wiped the surface of the menus, and then wiped down the table tops with bleach and water soaked towels.
-Noticing that some of the condiments were running low, she refilled the Sweet and Low and Equal packets, then married the ketchup bottles.
+As Roxy waited for applicants to show up, she wiped the surface of the menus, and then wiped down the tabletops with bleach and water-soaked towels.
+Noticing that some of the condiments were running low, she refilled the Sweet’N Low and Equal packets, then married the ketchup bottles.
 After that, she restocked the self-service stations with napkins, take out containers and straws.

 5/5/80 4 Roxy

-If you have any questions or if you want to mourn the loss of Betty White, you can always reach me here.
+If you have any questions you can always reach me right here.